bokeneko/smap-coding-challenge/REPORT.md

 # decimal: 1.02504205704
 ```

-If we know that consumption data is up to a first decimal place, we can make the data 10 times and save it as an integer.
+If we know that consumption data has only first decimal place, we can make the data 10 times and save it as an integer.
 ```
 >>> int(0.1 * 10) + int(0.1 * 10) + int(0.1 * 10) == int(0.3 * 10)
 True